gitlabhq/gitlabhq/doc/ci/services/postgres.md

   POSTGRES_PASSWORD: ""
 ```

-And then configure your application to use PostgreSQL, for example:
+And then configure your application to use the database, for example:

 ```yaml
 Host: localhost